 Sarah Maslin Nir, "The Price of Nice Nails," New York Times, May 7, 2015 (discussing the $474,000 court award obtained by Aaron Halegua in the Babi Nails case in highlighting the difficulties of collecting court judgements) (Chinese version here).

 Jim Dwyer, "Awarded Stolen Wages, Workers Struggle to Collect," New York Times, February 19, 2015 (discussing legislative effort to combat wage theft and featuring the Babi Nails case, which was succesfully litigated by the Legal Aid Society but in which the employers have evaded paying the full amount of the judgment).

-“Foreign Firms Often Lose Out on Attorney-Client Privilege,” Wall Street Journal, February 17, 2015 (discussing Boies Schiller’s successful motion concerning attorney-client privilege for Chinese in-house counsel, on which Aaron Halegua consulted, in case against Bank of China).
+“Foreign Firms Often Lose Out on Attorney-Client Privilege,” Wall Street Journal, February 17, 2015 (discussing a successful motion concerning attorney-client privilege for Chinese in-house counsel in a case against Bank of China).

 “Out brothers, out!
 Guangdong province pioneers a new approach to keeping workers happy,” The Economist, January 31, 2015 (quoting Aaron Halegua on the significance of Guangdong Province's new collective negotiation regulations).

 "美移民遇老板欠薪，法律援助处施手全讨回" (Immigrants in US Encounter Unpaid Wages, Legal Aid Society Recovers it All ), 新唐人 TV (NTDTV), December 12, 2014 (discussing recovery of $68,000 on behalf of four Chinese construction workers from employer who had already declared bankruptcy).